 Why are tablets so hard to swallow?

-There are lots of reasons why tablets or capsules (solid medicines) can be difficult to swallow.
-Some people just gag at the thought of swallowing a tablet, others have a dry mouth, some patients have illnesses or are taking medications which can affect swallowing and in the case of children some are just too young to want to swallow something solid.
+There are lots of reasons why some people have difficulty swallowing tablets or capsules (solid medicines).
+Some of us just gag at the thought of swallowing a tablet, others have a dry mouth, some patients have illnesses or are taking medications which can affect swallowing and in the case of children some are just too young to want to swallow something solid.

 What is Dysphagia or Swallowing Difficulties?

 Swallowing difficulties are often called dysphagia by healthcare professionals.
 Simple Dysphagia Definition: Dys means difficulty and phagia means swallowing.
 It can feel like something sticking in the back of your throat or chest whilst trying to swallow.

 The process of swallowing prevents food/drink/medicines from entering the airway rather than the stomach.
 The term dysphagia is used by healthcare professionals to describe swallowing difficulties.
 Dysphagia (swallowing difficulties) can happen at any stage of swallowing from the time food/drink/medicines enter the mouth until it reaches the stomach.

 One of the main symptoms of dysphagia is choking and /or coughing when trying to swallow.
 Other symptoms of swallowing difficulties include shortness of breath when trying to swallow and regurgitation.
 The voice may also sound bubbly.